CUBRID/cubrid-manual/en/security.rst

 .. note:: **Creating a database using an existing key file**

-    If you want multiple databases to share an existing or new key file, you can create a database after setting the path of the key file by using the **tde_keys_file_path** system parameter.
+    If you'd like to create a database with an existing key file which is probably being managed, you can create a database after setting the path of the key file by using the **tde_keys_file_path** system parameter.
 For more information on the system parameters, see :ref:`other-parameters`.

 .. _tde-enc-target: